Best Turkey Basting Recipe

 It’s a slow-roasted turkey that bastes itself in juices packed with bright citrus and herb flavors.
 This self-basting turkey recipe uses a herbed butter compound under the skin to baste the turkey meat while it roasts, delivering a juicy, crispy, beautiful skin with tender, seasoned meat.

 It’s like brining a turkey without any fuss or mess, eliminating the need for a turkey baster and basting the pan drippings over the bird every few minutes.
 But DO save those drippings for a delicious turkey gravy!
+If you love brined turkeys, see this dry brine turkey for the easiest recipe!

 Ingredients